OctoPrint/plugins.octoprint.org/_plugins/printwatch.md

 Upcoming features include:

-- Pre+post print bed check
+- Pre+post print bed check - currently in BETA.
+Contact us to join.
-- Live QC/QA
+- Live QC/QA - currently in BETA.
+Contact us to join.
 - G-Code and Speed optimization with ML
-- MultiCamming
+- MultiCamming - currently available using the API Client repository
-- ROI selection and slicing
+- ROI selection and slicing - currently available using the API Client repository
-- Local Device
+- Local Device - currently in pilot program phase.
+Contact us to get a copy

 ### Setup